acastillo5248/Project_3_fork/Project-StarterCodes/Project3-ReconstructPCO2/README.md

 Focus on identifying regional differences in carbon uptake dynamics.

 Expected Outcome:
-By improving spatial data density, testing alternative machine learning models, and analyzing temporal responses, this project seeks to reduce uncertainties in ocean carbon flux reconstructions, thus enhancing our understanding of long-term climate dynamics and air-sea CO₂ exchange.
+By improving spatial data density, testing alternative machine learning models, and analyzing temporal responses, this project seeks to reduce uncertainties in ocean carbon flux reconstructions, thus enhancing our understanding of long-term climate dynamics and air-sea CO₂ exchange as well as improving upon the base xgb model.

+Key Findings:
+Our comparative analysis demonstrated that while Transformer and deep learning approaches showed promise for capturing complex spatiotemporal patterns, the combination of XGBoost with temporal lag analysis and an extended spatial mask delivered the most consistent performance improvements across all evaluation metrics.
+This integrated approach significantly reduced mean bias error and improved correlation across seasonal, sub-seasonal, and decadal timescales.

 Contributing